mrmxf/opentsg-node/README.md

 ### Validating Signatures

-To ensure the hashes were generated by the Mr MXF opentpg-node run the following commands, to get the public key of the signature and validate the file.
+To ensure the hashes were generated by the Mr MXF opentsg-node run the following commands, to get the public key of the signature and validate the file.

 for bash:
 `curl -s -o tmp.pem https:/staging.mrmxf.com/get/public.pem ; openssl dgst -sha256 -verify tmp.pem -signature tifftest.png.txt.sha256 tifftest.png.txt`
 for windows:
 `curl -s -o tmp.pem https://staging.mrmxf.com/get/public.pem && "C:\Program Files\Git\usr\bin\openssl" dgst -sha256 -verify tmp.pem -signature tifftest.png.txt.sha256 tifftest.png.txt`

 Successful runs result in an output of `Verified OK`.
 Unseccessful outputs return a `Verification Failure` - This file was not generated by MR MXF and the contents of the file are taken to be false.

 ## Json Factory Formatting

-The following input widgets are used in opentpg-node, the input json must follow this format.
+The following input widgets are used in opentsg-node, the input json must follow this format.

 The include object is an array of objects that contain a uri and a name for the object.

 The following is an example input file, the "uri" can contain strings for http sources, local files which can contain widgets or other factory jsons.

 Args can be parsed, where the argument is only relative to the json factory it is declared in.
 They can be parsed from a parent to child in the create function with the following syntax ```"target":{"argumentname":"argument"}```.
 The arguments can be susbtituted in any string using mustache notation {{argument name}}.